AI Family Schedule: How to Move Beyond Spreadsheets (2026)

-For a lot of families, the system looks something like this:
+For most families, the system looks like this

 It works…until it doesn’t.